SearchAndI/CleanData/Code book.md

    for each activity and each subject.
 ```
 ## About the  data
-The original source of data is the [UCI Machine learning repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones); it was collected from the movement sensors in a Galaxy s phone.
+The original source of data is the [UCI Machine learning repository] (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones); it was collected from the movement sensors in a Galaxy s phone.
-Going to their page and by clickig on 'data folder' you can obtain complete information about the data.
+Going to their page and by clicking on 'data folder' you can obtain complete information about the data.

-As for the units, the analysis consisted on merging, filtering and calculating means, so they are mantained as they were on the original data.
+As for the units, the analysis consisted on merging, filtering, and calculating means, so they are maintained as they were on the original data.
 The transformations, though, led to the classes being numeric, except for `activity`   which is a factor.

 ## About the choices

-As you could confirm in the original sources, the data was atomised by subject (which were separated into test and training subjects), by labels and by axis (X,Y and Z).
+As you could confirm in the original sources, the data was atomized by subject (which were separated into test and training subjects), by labels and by axis (X,Y and Z).
-To group them togheter, given the names and lables were separated from the information, I relied on dimentionality and the fact there was 30 different people splitted into
+To group them together, given the names and labels were separated from the information, I relied on dimensionality and the fact there was 30 different people split into
 two groups.
 From there, it was a matter of using the tools (packages) that were demonstrated to us during the course.
-Except for `across()` which is an implemetation that is
+Except for `across()` which is an implementation that is
-newer than the content of the course and that is sugested in R help, when looking for column-wise functions implementation.
+newer than the content of the course and that is suggested in R help, when looking for column-wise functions implementation.

 ## About reproducibility and variables

-The easiest way to look at the end result of the process is to run  `run_analysis.R`, which should garantee reproducibility, as long as the link
+The easiest way to look at the end result of the process is to run  `run_analysis.R`, which should guarantee reproducibility, as long as the link
 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip is still working, or you have the data on your working directory.
-Anyhow, as it is part of the review criteria, and you are probably here to peer review this work 👋 🙏 , here is the list all the variables resulting from
+Anyhow, as it is part of the review criteria, and you are probably here to peer review this work 👋 🙏 , here is the list of all the variables resulting from
-extraxting just the mean and estandard deviation from the re-ensambled data, and then taking their average by subject:
+extracting just the mean and standard deviation from the re-ensembled data, and then taking their average by subject:

 ```